 For unilateral agreements, the sharing party known as the “disclosing party,” and the learning party is known as the “receiving party.”
 For bilateral contracts, both parties act as disclosing and receiving parties – in this case, identifying the parties by their names or another means is acceptable.
 Once signatures have been recorded on the form, both parties must comply with all included conditions; if they fail to comply, they may face repercussions that may include being fired from their position, being faced with an injunction (a court order. to stop an activity), or be required to pay damages.

 A Non-Disclosure Agreement typically covers the following matters:

-- The Name and Address of the Disclosing Party,
+- The names and addresses of the parties,

 - The information that is not considered confidential,

-- The repercussions the Disclosing Party may face if they breach the NDA, and
+- The repercussions the party / parties may face if they breach the contract, and

 - The jurisdiction of the contract.